MathosAI/agent/README.md

-## AI Agent for Solving Unsolved Mathematical Theorems
+## AI Agent for Unsolved Mathematical Theorems

 ### Overview
-This AI Agent is an advanced computational system designed to assist in solving unsolved mathematical theorems.
+This AI Agent is an advanced computational system designed to assist in unsolved mathematical theorems.
 By combining state-of-the-art machine learning techniques, symbolic reasoning, and mathematical modeling, the AI aims to provide novel insights, generate hypotheses, and propose potential solutions to long-standing open problems in mathematics.
 The system employs a hybrid approach that integrates traditional theorem-proving methods with modern AI capabilities, leveraging both automated reasoning and heuristic-based searches.

 ### Key Features
 - **Symbolic Reasoning:** Uses formal logic and symbolic manipulation to explore and derive mathematical conclusions.